Toronto Waldorf School

 - Anaphylactic students will be required to eat only food prepared at home or approved for consumption.

-- An anaphylactic child will be encouraged to take precautions, such as placing food on a placemat, or napkin rather than in direct contact with a table or desk, taking one item at a time out of the lunch bag to prevent other children from touching the food and packing up and leaving the lunch with the teacher, if the child needs to leave the room during lunchtime.
+- An anaphylactic child will be encouraged to take precautions, such as placing food on a napkin or waxed paper rather than in direct contact with a table or desk, taking one item at a time out of the lunch bag to prevent other children from touching the food and packing up and leaving the lunch with the teacher, if the child needs to leave the room during lunchtime.

 - An anaphylactic child will be encouraged not to share food, utensils, containers or towels; not to leave food unattended; and not to share musical instruments that go in the mouth.

-- School festivals involving food should avoid products containing allergens wherever possible.
+- School festivals involving food should avoid products containing allergens.

 - Anaphylactic children should not be involved in garbage disposal, yard clean-ups or other activities that could bring them into contact with food wrappers, containers or debris.